nathanleclaire/blog/source/_posts/2013-10-27-5-cool-unix-hacks-for-fun-and-productivity.markdown

 Everyone who uses `vim` knows that it can be a bit of a kerfluffle sometimes to open a file in a distant directory (tab completion helps ease this with `:e`, but it's still not usually instantaneous).
 If you happen to be working on a team, or a very large project, the ability to do this quickly will likely be a vital part of your workflow.

 [Exuberant Ctags](http://ctags.sourceforge.net/) is a tool that makes this worlds easier than it would be without.
-With ctags, you can  you just run a command in the top directory of the project you're working on to generate a "tags" file.
+With ctags, you can  you just run a command in the top directory of the project you're working on to generate a "tags" file, then you can use CTRL-] to "pop into" the definition of whatever it is your cursor is over (say, a class name).
+Press CTRL+T to get back to where you were before.

 You can even set up a [post-commit hook in git](http://tbaggery.com/2011/08/08/effortless-ctags-with-git.html) to generate your ctags file automatically when you make a commit!
 Nice.

-{% img /images/five-tips/c-tags.jpg Jump to the definition of this class, at lightning speed.
-No mouse needed. %}

 # CTRL-R in bash and zsh